Inherited Mutations and Hereditary Cancer

 Inherited mutations and hereditary cancers

 Most genes come in pairs—one copy comes from each parent.
 Sometimes, a parent may pass a damaged gene with a mutation to one or more of their children.
 The children with this mutation can pass it to each of their children.
 A gene mutation that is passed from a parent to their child is called an "."
-Depending on which gene has the damage, inherited mutations can increase your risk for certain diseases like cancer.
+Inherited mutations can increase your risk for certain diseases like cancer.

 People with inherited mutations are born with one already damaged gene in all of the cells in their body.
-This means people with inherited mutations require fewer steps for their cells to develop cancer.
-An inherited gene mutation does not always cause cancer.
-If you inherit a mutation from one parent, you still have a normal copy of the same gene from your other parent.
+This means fewer steps for cancer to develop.
+Inherited mutations do not always cause cancer.
+When you inherit a mutation from one parent, you still have a normal copy of the same gene from your other parent.

 damage repair genes